Best 12V Battery Powered Air Conditioner for Van Life

 The Drawbacks of Running An Air Conditioner Off A Generator

-This decreases efficiency, in regards to the output performance of the generator, while also adding in the cost of the inverter.
+This decreases efficiency in regards to the output performance of the generator while also adding in the cost of the inverter.

-If anything happens to the inverter, then the generator won’t be able to power the 120 Volt AC air conditioner.
+If anything happens to the inverter, the generator won’t be able to power the 120 Volt AC air conditioner.

 The Benefits & Drawbacks Of Running A 12 Volt Air Conditioner Off Battery Power